Japan's Exceptional Service! Most Used Taxi App GO

 How to Reach Kinosaki Onsen from Tokyo and Osaka

-From Shin-Osaka station, take the JR limited express Kounotori-Go train bound for Kinosaki Onsen and get off at the final stop, Kinosaki Onsen Station.
-From Shin-Osaka Station, it will take about three hours and cost 5080 yen.
-The hot spring town is located a ten-minute walk away from the station.
+From Shin-Osaka Station, take the JR limited express Kounotori-Go train bound for Kinosaki Onsen and get off at the final stop, Kinosaki Onsen Station.
+From Shin-Osaka Station, it will take about 2 hours and 50 minutes and cost 6,140 yen.

 Day Trip Bathing Spots at Kinosaki Onsen

-Now we'll introduce you to some bathing facilities at Kinosaki Onsen that you can enjoy on a one day trip.
+Now we'll introduce you to some bathing facilities at Kinosaki Onsen that you can enjoy on a one-day trip.

-At Kinosaki Onsen, we recommend going around the seven hot springs within the town and doing the seven outdoor hot springs tour.
-A one-day all-you-can-enter hot spring ticket called Yumepa (1200 yen adults, 600 yen kids) is available and can be bought at each hot springs ticket window.
+A one-day all-you-can-enter hot spring ticket called Yumepa (1,200 yen for adults, 600 yen for kids) is available and can be bought at each hot springs ticket window.
 For more information on the seven outdoor hot springs tour, please check the Kinosaki Hot Springs Tourism Association site (Japanese).

 Satonoyu